-Growing kids need lots of sleep — anywhere from 10-14 hours per day depending on their age.
-That's because their growing bodies and minds need quality rest to stay refreshed, alert, and focused.
+Growing kids need lots of sleep — anywhere from 10-14 hours per day, depending on their age.
+Their growing bodies and minds need quality rest to stay refreshed, alert, and focused.

 When considering a mattress for a child, here are five factors to consider:

-- Honesty & Quality: Don't take a manufacturer's marketing claims at face value.
+Honesty & Quality: Don't take a manufacturer's marketing claims at face value.
 Ask to see the legal tag, which details what's actually inside the mattress.
-Also carefully consider their green and eco-friendly certifications.
-And make sure that they have a rock-solid sleep trial, free return policy, and non-prorated warranty.
-A quality brand will stand behind their product.
+Also, carefully consider their green and eco-friendly certifications.
+And make sure that they have a rock-solid sleep trial and non-prorated warranty.
+A quality brand will stand behind its product.

-- Firmness: Even if a pillow-top mattress looks and feels comfortable to you, most young children don't weigh enough to compress the layers, and as a result, wouldn't feel the difference until they are older (when they weigh more).
+Firmness: Even if a pillow-top mattress looks and feels comfortable to you, most young children don't weigh enough to compress the layers and, as a result, wouldn't feel the difference until they are older (when they weigh more).
 So don't feel obligated to invest in a pillow-top mattress.
-The key is to ensure that they have a gentle, yet firm sleep surface for proper spinal support and alignment for their growing bodies.
+The key is ensuring they have a gentle yet firm sleep surface for proper spinal support and alignment for their growing bodies.
 (Both of our mattresses nicely fit within this profile range.)

-- Durability: A quality mattress, especially those with natural materials and an internal support coil system, will last for many years.
+Durability: A quality mattress, especially those with natural materials and an internal support coil system, will last many years.
 That's why choosing a firm, long-lasting product is essential.
-To protect your investment, we suggest investing in a mattress cover to guard against accidents and stains.
+To protect your investment, we suggest investing in a mattress protector to guard against accidents and stains.